 #4.
 Seriously Consider Movers

 #5.
-Prep For Move-In Day
+Prep for Move-In Day

 Therefore, making sure everyone stays properly hydrated and is wearing the appropriate clothing is essential.
-Sunscreen and a pre-air-conditioned home will also help to stave off the effects of the sun or intense heat.
+Sunscreen and pre-air-conditioned mobile homes offer help to stave off the effects of the sun or intense heat.

 Furthermore, you should take additional steps to ensure your children and pets are being properly looked after.
-Leaving your kids to play outside while you are moving or leaving pets in carriers or cages could create a host of problems.
+Leaving your kids to play outside while you are moving, or leaving pets in carriers or cages, could create a host of problems.